SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

 Before you start the breath test, a 24-hour preparation is required consisting of a 12-hour restricted diet and a 12-hour fasting period.

 The first 12 hours is the restricted diet.
-Limit your food to those below.
+Limit your food to those listed below.
 Typically, people decide what time they wish to start conducting the SIBO breath test and work backwards.
 For example, if you plan to start collection at 8am, you will have nothing to eat after 8pm the night before.
-You would get up an hour prior to starting the SIBO breath test (whether you are doing the test at home or in-clinic)
+You need to get up at least one hour prior to starting the SIBO breath test (whether you are doing the test at home or in-clinic), so this would be 7am for an 8am start.
+No food, exercise or smoking in this hour.

 Food Restrictions for the SIBO Breath Test Diet